Andrey Listopadov

 Why is it the third week that I finally gain any interest in actually working on the game?
 Now, when I think of it, this may be the whole reason I couldn’t get into game dev during earlier attempts in the past years.

+Didn’t have much progress on the Game2 this week.
+Mostly worked on some additional assets, and rendering the world into an isometric grid.
 In the last post, I mentioned that it is very hard to come up with floor tiles that leave enough colors for things to be seen.

+First week, second game!
 This time I opted to go with plain Lua.
 Don’t get me wrong, I like Fennel, but I wanted to get a bit more authentic experience.
 Apart from having a nicer standard library, Fennel doesn’t add anything to the table in the case of the TIC-80 environment.

 Lately, I’ve been working on async.fnl in my spare time and realized that the previous code that I used to schedule timers was terrible.
 Well, realized isn’t an appropriate word here, because I knew it back when I first implemented it, I just didn’t bother to make it better until I had a fully working library.